ShnAlmighty/notes-app-django/Readme.md

 | `message` | `string` | Successfull API invocation message|

 #### Update Note
-This will be used to update an existing note
+This will be used to update an existing note. **Note** Previous content of the note is required along with new one.

 ```http
 POST /notes/update/:id